-The sclerotherapy treatment was developed in the 1920’s.
-During the procedure, a sclerosing solution is injected into the vein through a tiny needle which generally causes very little pain.
-The solution injures the vessel lining and slowly sticks together closing off the vessel which then gradually disappears.
-A typical treatment may last for 15 to 20 minutes and consist of multiple injections.
+The sclerotherapy treatment was developed in the 1920s.
+During the procedure, a sclerosing solution is injected into the vein through a tiny needle, which generally causes very little pain.
+The solution injures the vessel lining and slowly sticks together, closing off the vessel which then gradually disappears.
+A typical treatment may last for 15 to 20 minutes and consists of multiple injections.
 Sclerotherapy may eliminate the need for an invasive surgical procedure.

 What happens during a sclerotherapy treatment?

 First, we cleanse the area to be treated with alcohol.
 Using a tiny syringe, we will inject a small amount of the sclerosing agent into the vein, which displaces the blood within the vein.
 This irritates the lining of the vein, making it swell shut.
 Most sclerotherapy patients report little if any discomfort.
 A few may experience a mild burning sensation when we inject the solution, but it stops in a few seconds.
 While each vein may require several injections, most disappear in two weeks to two months.

 What can I expect after the first treatment?

 Complete correction of the treated area is not expected on the first treatment.
 In most cases, about 40 to 70% of the treated vessels will be gone for good.
 However, new veins may appear, and larger clumps often require additional treatments for optimum results.
 These treatments are usually at least two months apart.